jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 **NOTE:** We will no longer need to use puppeth after this.

-## Part 5 - geth: Initialize a copy of genesis block into network nodes.
+## Task 5 - geth: Initialize a copy of genesis block into network nodes.

 We will be using geth application the rest of the project.
 We need to make a copy of the genesis block for every network node.
 We only made 2 network nodes.